 Learning Through Play

-This is true unstructured play!
+This, in my eyes, is true unstructured play!

 Many skills are learned naturally through play as opposed to play being used to teach skills.

 No activities are set up and children are able to play with any toys or other items that they choose.